 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Rituxan.

-Before each injection, you may be given other medications to prevent certain side effects of Rituxan.
+Before each injection, you may be given other medications to prevent certain side effects of rituximab.

-If you have ever had hepatitis B, Rituxan can cause this condition to come back or get worse.
-You will need frequent liver function tests during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using Rituxan can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

 What happens if I miss a dose?

-Call your doctor if you miss an appointment for your injection.
+Call your doctor if you miss an appointment for your Rituxan injection.